Summer Can Herald The Arrival Of Large Ant Colonies

 Some unwelcome insect visitors may appear in numbers in our gardens as the summer goes on.
 There are more ants in the world than any other creature on the planet – most of which seem to keep appearing in my garden!

-Ants can become a problem, especially if they build up in large numbers on lawn areas.
-Ant mounds can disfigure a lawn and high numbers of adults can make amenity use of a lawn difficult.
-The mounds are the entrance to their colonies which contain many different interchangeable roles for the ants – workers, soldiers, drones and Queens.
-Ant nests can go deep underground with many cavities for the colony to live in.
-This is why it is important to get the correct and quickest control method first time.
+Ants can become a pest problem, particularly if they build up in large numbers on lawn areas.
+Ant mounds can disfigure a lawn, and high numbers of adults can make amenity use of a lawn difficult.
+These mounds are the entrance to ant colonies which contain ants of varied roles, from workers, soldiers, drones to Queens.
+Ant nests can penetrate deep underground which creates many cavities for the colony to live in.
+This is why it is important to successfully apply the correct and quickest control method at the first attempt.

-Some poison baits can be very persistent and leave harmful residues for other insects and wildlife, so treating effectively without damage to the local environment can be tricky.
+Some poison baits can be very persistent and leave harmful residues for other insects and wildlife, so treating ants effectively without damage to the local environment can be challenging.

 If you prefer to use only physical means of control, repeated disturbance of ant colonies will eventually dislodge them and make them move.

 If you are suffering from ant infestations indoors, we do also have a natural control available in the form of our Crawling Insect Traps.
 These traps will catch ants, and a variety of other common indoor insect pests such as Silverfish and Cockroaches, via a universal pheromone lure which will entice the pests into the trap where they are then caught on the sticky pads within.
 The trap is completely non-toxic, and safe for use around children and pets.